Deep Optimal Transport for Domain Adaptation on SPD Manifolds: PRELIMINARY

-The Log-Euclidean Metric $g^{LEM}$, which gives a vector space structure to the space of SPD matrices while possessing numerous exceptional properties, including invariance under inversion, logarithmic multiplication, orthogonal transformations, and scaling.
-It forms a vector space, rendering it flat and also a Cartan-Hadamard manifold~\cite{arsigny2005fast,arsigny2006log}.
-Formally, a commutative \emph{Lie} group structure is endowed on $\mathcal{S}_{++}$ where the logarithmic multiplication $\odot$ and the logarithmic scalar multiplication $\otimes$ are defined as follows: for any $S, S_1$, and $S_2 \in \mathcal{S}_{++}$,
+~ The Log-Euclidean metric ($g^{LEM}$), a widely adopted Riemannian metric on SPD manifolds, induces a vector space structure on the space of SPD matrices, enabling Euclidean-like operations in the logarithmic domain while preserving geometric properties~\cite{arsigny2005fast,arsigny2006log}.
+Formally, a commutative Lie group structure, known as the tensor Lie group, is endowed on $\mathcal{S}_{++}$ using the logarithmic multiplication $\odot$ defined as follows,